Harry Grant (rugby league): 2020: Wests Tigers Loan

-2021 - present: Regular game time and National debut
+2021–present: Regular game time and National debut

 Despite missing a number of games through injury, Grant was selected in the Queensland team for Game 1 of the 2021 State of Origin series.

 Grant played a total of 15 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
 Grant played both finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.

 In October Grant was named in the Australia squad for the 2021 Rugby League World Cup.

 Grant played for Australia in their 2021 Rugby League World Cup final victory over Samoa.

-In November he was named in the 2021 RLWC Team of the Tournament.
+In November, he was named in the 2021 RLWC Team of the Tournament.

 In the opening game of the 2023 NRL season against the Parramatta Eels, Grant scored the first golden point try in Melbourne Storm history.

+Grant played in all three games of the 2023 State of Origin series as Queensland won the shield 2-1.
+Grant played 25 games for Melbourne in the 2023 NRL season and as the club finished third on the table.
+Grant played in all three finals games for Melbourne as the club reached the preliminary final stage before losing to Penrith.

+On 7 February 2024, Harry Grant became the 15th Melbourne Storm Captain taking over from Christian Welch.
+Grant was named on the bench for Queensland ahead of game one in the 2024 State of Origin series.

+Grant played a total of 23 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
+Grant played in Melbourne's 2024 NRL Grand Final loss against Penrith.
+Grant scored the opening try of the final.

+Grant played 19 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
+On 20 November, the Storm announced Grant had extended his contract for a further two years until the end of 2028.